Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 Microsoft guarantees a 99.95% availability SLA.
 This is sufficient for our purposes, so we will plan to maintain a single instance of the application.
 Note that this SLA is only for Microsoft services, not for our application itself.
 We have not determined an SLA for our application at this time.

-### Virtual Machine Availability
+### Domain Controller Availability

-When possible, virtual machines should be redundant with at least one more providing the same functionality.

-Redundant Virtual Machines will be assigned to Availability Sets, with one Set defined for each distinct group of VMs.
-Within the set, each VM must be assigned to a different [Fault Domain and Update Domain](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability), to reduce risk of downtime from datacenter failures or updates to the underlying infrastructure.
+Because of their critical role in our infrastructure, we maintain two domain controllers, which are assigned to an Availability Set.
+Within the set, each VM is assigned to a different [Fault Domain and Update Domain](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability), to reduce risk of downtime from datacenter failures or updates to the underlying infrastructure.

 ### QlikView Server/Publisher availability